dankelley/oce/tests_private/README.md

 expectation that the person running tests will scan the files visually to look for problems (e.g. missing units for some SBE data types).

+Files:

+* README.md this file
+* Makefile use this to run tests
+* adp_rdi_01.R tests some adp datasets of the RDI variety
+* ctd_beaufort_sea.R tests CTD data from Beaufort Sea (private data in DK possession)
+* ctd_flemish_cap.R tests some CTD data from Flemish Cap (private data in DK possession)
+* ctd_sleiwex_coriolissII.R tests some CTD data from SLEIWEX experiment (private data in DK and CR possession)
+* odf_01.R tests various ODF datasets (private data in DK possession)